 Preclinical Curriculum (Years 1 & 2)

-ICOM preclinical curriculum is designed to be highly integrated to provide both a rigorous foundation in the fundamental principles of biomedical science, and a robust emphasis on the clinical sciences including osteopathic principles, clinical skills and professionalism.
+The ICOM preclinical curriculum is designed to be highly integrated to provide both a rigorous foundation in the fundamental principles of the biomedical sciences and a robust emphasis on the clinical sciences.

-During the first two years of ICOM’s curriculum, foundational concepts in Anatomy, Biochemistry, Cell Biology, Microbiology, Immunology, Pharmacology, Physiology and knowledge of the components of Research are integrated in an interleaved fashion with clinical content to be delivered via 11 organ system-based courses.
+During the first two years of ICOM’s curriculum, provided on ICOM’s main campus in Meridian, Idaho, foundational concepts in anatomy, biochemistry, genetics, cell biology, microbiology, immunology, physiology, pharmacology, and pathology have been integrated with clinical content to be delivered via eleven organ system-based courses.

 A comprehensive curriculum is designed to introduce student doctors to osteopathic principles and practice (OPP) and provide opportunities to learn the skills required for the successful practice of osteopathic medicine and promote a healthy professional approach to lifelong learning.
 Throughout the first and second years, student doctors will be provided the opportunity to learn communication skills and osteopathic terminology necessary for history-taking and conducting an osteopathic physical examination.
 State-of-the-art patient simulators and standardized patients will enhance student doctors’ familiarity with clinical scenarios and development of clinical skills.

 Additionally, all student doctors will engage in courses which provide essential training in the history, principles and practice of osteopathic medicine, physical and differential diagnosis, medical ethics, interprofessional education, professionalism, research, and the legal aspects of medicine.